faithfechser/Weather-Dash-C6/README.md

   ## Usage

+  Search a city and find out the weather.

   ## Installation

+  n/a

   ## Credits & Contributions

+  n/a

   ## Tests

+  n/a

   ## Questions

   For any questions, feel free to contact me: